 What is Bioidentical Hormone Replacement Therapy?

-Bioidentical hormone replacement therapy (BHRT) is the use of man-made hormones to treat the symptoms of menopause, perimenopause, and other hormone-related conditions, including:
+Bioidentical hormone replacement therapy (BHRT) is the use of man-made hormones to treat the menopausal symptoms, perimenopause, and other hormone-related conditions, including:

 - Adrenal disorders